Seatis/my-teaching-materials/scrum-game/specification.md

 - on a successful strike the other character's HP is decreased by the SV - the other character's DP

 #### Leveling
-- after successfully won battle the character is levelling up
+- after successfully won battle the character is leveling up
 - his max HP increases by d6
 - his DP increases by d6
 - his SP increases by d6